Matriks404/ReFF1/README.md

 # ReFF1

+**ReFF1** is a reimplemented Final Fantasy I engine.

 ## About

-**ReFF1** is a reimplemented Final Fantasy I engine.
+Reimplementation as is being able to run the original games by extracting original data and running on this engine (with possiblity of modding, or creating a whole new game!).

 For now only NES versions are supported:
 - Final Fantasy I (Japan)
 - Final Fantasy I (USA)
-- Final Fantasy I & II (Japan)
-    Of course the Final Fantasy II in this package is not supported yet.
+- Final Fantasy I & II (Japan) (Of course the Final Fantasy II in this package is not supported yet.)

 ## Getting started